vardagallujeswanth-design/JS-E-Commerce-Application/README.md

 - increase or decrease quantity with + and - buttons
 - remove single items
 - clear full cart button
+- save cart button for storing list of items in the local storage
 - order summary with subtotal, shipping and 18% gst
 - free shipping on orders above 50,000
 - cart stays saved even after page refresh